 Keeping more of your hard-earned money isn’t the only reason you should incorporate your family.
 I’d say it’s secondary.

-The main reason you should incorporate your family is for the invaluable lessons it will teach your children.
+You should incorporate your family mainly because of the invaluable lessons it will teach your children.

 Incorporating your family into a small business will teach your kids about money, responsibility, and save you money on taxes.